Dave

 Any feedback is welcomed and appreciated.
 Thank you in advance!

-@dwhensonPosted about 2 years agoHello Gabriella,
+@dwhensonPosted over 2 years agoHello Gabriella,

 Lovely job here!
 In response to your button challenge here is what I would do: